 Give your kids an incentive to put toys away.

+This isn’t so much a kids storage idea as it is a chore incentive.
 Kid’s organization is so much more manageable when you can get your kids on board.
 Start teaching them early helpful habits and skills to keep their spaces tidy by letting them earn coins for various small chores.

 Place a small jar of coins next to the key dish.
 The adults drop off their keys and their coins, and the kids can earn their own chore money.